mambo06/MMP/README-CLIENT.md

 desC is designed to make small local models practical.

-By combining a lightweight on-device LLM with contextual search, local reasoning, and focused assistant modes, desC can provide useful code and document assistance without requiring a large model or high-end hardware.
+By combining a lightweight on-device LLM with contextual search, local reasoning, grammar checking, and focused assistant modes, desC can provide useful code and document assistance without requiring a large model or high-end hardware.

-This means you can use local AI features for many everyday workflows while keeping the setup lightweight.
+This makes desC useful for everyday local AI workflows, especially when privacy, cost, and simplicity matter.

 ---